mtien/Sliding_window_analysis/README.txt

 		that has already been parsed to contain the following FLAGS: 0, 256, 16, 272.
 Unix command line used to generate a bowtie "hits" file:
 		awk '{split($0,arr,\"\\t\"); if(arr[2]==\"0\" || arr[2]==\"256\" || arr[2]==\"16\" || arr[2]==\"272\") print $0}' MZT_sense1.alignments > MZT_sense1.alignments.hits
-		where MZT_sense1.alignments correspond to the bowtie output file generated from running the EDGE-pro software package.
+		where "MZT_sense1.alignments" correspond to the bowtie output file generated from running the EDGE-pro software package.
+If you would like to rerun the analysis, you will have to align one of the read files (.fastq) to Caulobacter's genome sequence with bowtie.
+After the file is aligned, you will have to run the following command line and label the file as "MZT_sense1.alignments.hits"

 		synthesize_information.py is a variant of the assign_window library, but helps incorporate the information from the check_bowtie_alignment library.